syseleven/grav-docs-metakube/pages/02.documentation/04.supported-operating-systems/default.en.md

         - cluster
 ---

 The default operating system for MetaKube clusters is **Ubuntu**.
-You can also create clusters with **CentOS** or **CoreOS Container Linux**.
+You can also create clusters with **CoreOS Container Linux**.
 We provide images for the latest tested release of all operating systems.

 You can also [upload and use your own images](../../04.tutorials/12.how-to-use-custom-images-for-your-worker-nodes/default.en.md), though you need to ensure that you are using an image with a supported version of the correct operating systems (see below).